Why I’m no longer Vegan

 What the Health?

 When I watched this movie, with it’s ominous music and Kip’s sullen tones, I immediately texted my husband before it even ended.
 I told him “I’m going to start eating differently.
 I have to cut out all meat and dairy.
 I’ll still cook for you guys whatever you want, but I can’t do it anymore.”
 To my surprise he actually said he wanted him and the kids to do it too.
 We actually hadn’t bought or used cow’s milk in several years at this point anyway.
-We’d switched to almond milk after my daughter was born, because with me nursing, drinking cow’s milk seemed to upset her belly.
-But we made regular use of cheese, butter, ice cream, etc still.
+We’d switched to almond milk after my daughter was born, because with breastfeeding, me drinking cow’s milk seemed to upset her belly.
+But we made regular use of cheese, butter, ice cream, etc. still.
 And meat?
 It was a staple for breakfast, lunch and especially dinner.
 My husband had actually commented in the past that we didn’t always need meat, but I didn’t feel like a meal was complete without it.

 It was 7pm at night when the movie ended, and I was hungry and very confused.
 What do vegans eat?
 What can I eat?
 Why am I just finding out this information?
 I was mad, I was hungry and I was determined to change.
-I think I ate cereal for dinner that night.
+I think I ate cereal (with almond milk) for dinner that night.

 The first day of the rest of my (Vegan) life